troyvit/slotstacker/README.md

 + Create a new set of slots by typing:

-size [n]
+⋅⋅⋅size [n]

-where [n] is the number of slots you want.
+⋅⋅⋅where [n] is the number of slots you want.

 + Add a box to a slot by typing:

-add [n]
+⋅⋅⋅add [n]

-where [n] is the number of the slot you would like to add the box to.
+⋅⋅⋅where [n] is the number of the slot you would like to add the box to.

 + Remove a box from a slot by typing:

-rm [n]
+⋅⋅⋅rm [n]

-where [n] is the number of the slot from which you would like to remove the box.
+⋅⋅⋅where [n] is the number of the slot from which you would like to remove the box.

 + Move a box from one slot to another by typing:

-mv [n] [x]
+⋅⋅⋅mv [n] [x]

-where [n] is the slot from which you move a box and [x] is the destination.
+⋅⋅⋅where [n] is the slot from which you move a box and [x] is the destination.

 + Undo movements by typing:

-undo [n]
+⋅⋅⋅undo [n]

-where [n] is how far back in history you would like to go with an undo.
+⋅⋅⋅where [n] is how far back in history you would like to go with an undo.
 For instance if you type:

-add 1
+⋅⋅⋅add 1
-add 2
+⋅⋅⋅add 2
-add 3
+⋅⋅⋅add 3
-undo 2
+⋅⋅⋅undo 2

-the robot will remove one box from slot 2 and one box from slot 3.
+⋅⋅⋅the robot will remove one box from slot 2 and one box from slot 3.

 + replay a past movement by typing: